praveek/launch.en/help/launch-reference/publishing/environments.md

 ### Embed code {#embed-code}

-The embed code is a `<script>` tag that you put on the pages of your site to load and execute the code you build in Launch.
+The embed code is a `<script>` tag that you put on the pages of your site to load and execute the code you build in Platform Launch.

 When you view the installation instructions, you can choose to have this tag be synchronous or [asynchronous](../client-side-information/asynchronous-deployment.md).
-This setting is not persistent and does not reflect how you actually have implemented Launch on your site.
+This setting is not persistent and does not reflect how you actually have implemented Platform Launch on your site.
 It is only to show different ways to install it.

-The embed code(s) is generated for you based on the environment configuration, so the only required action for you is to copy and paste it into your site on the pages where you want Launch to run.
+The embed code(s) is generated for you based on the environment configuration, so the only required action for you is to copy and paste it into your site on the pages where you want Platform Launch to run.

 #### Synchronous

-If you load the library synchronously, when the browser reads the embed code, it retrieves the Launch library and executes it before continuing to load the page.
+If you load the library synchronously, when the browser reads the embed code, it retrieves the Platform Launch library and executes it before continuing to load the page.
 This is also how [DTM](https://docs.adobe.com/content/help/en/dtm/using/dtm-home.html) works.

 In a synchronous deployment, the embed code consists of two `<script>` tags that you need to put within the HTML of your website.
 One `<script>` tag goes in the `<head>` and one goes at the footer in the bottom of the .

 #### Asynchronous

 If you load the library asynchronously, the while the library is being retrieved, the browser will continue to load the rest of the page in parallel.
 If you implement this way, there is only one embed code, which you put in the `<head>`.
-Depending on what's in your Launch library, the switch from sync to async can change the behavior of your rules and other elements, so be sure to thoroughly test any changes.
+Depending on what's in your Platform Launch library, the switch from sync to async can change the behavior of your rules and other elements, so be sure to thoroughly test any changes.

 For more information about asynchronous deployment, see [Asynchronous Deployment of Experience Cloud JavaScript](../client-side-information/asynchronous-deployment.md).